opensanctions/site/_content/api.md

 ---
-title: Programmatic data use via the API
+title: Using the OpenSanctions API
 summary: >
-    You can search our database using the API, or conduct batch entity matching to see if any people or companies are listed on a sanctions or PEPs list.
+    Our API provides an easy way to integrate OpenSanctions data into your workflow.
+You can automatically search the database and conduct batch screening to identify people or companies that are included on a sanctions list or linked to politically exposed persons (PEPs).
 ---

 The [OpenSanctions API](https://api.opensanctions.org/) is an open source search appliance built to let users search and cross-reference sanctions, criminals and PEPs data.